 |Title:||Head Men's Soccer Coach|

-Kenny Murphy will be entering his fourth season this fall as the head coach of the Camel’s men’s soccer program.
-Murphy has compiled an overall record of 22-18-3 and has led the Camels to the NESCAC playoffs in two of his first three years at the helm.
+Kenny Murphy will be entering his sixth season this fall as the head coach of the Camel’s men’s soccer program.
+Murphy has compiled an overall record of 35-27-11 and has led the Camels to the NESCAC playoffs in four of his five years at the helm.